 In order to be treated as a sale of assets for accounting purposes, a transaction must meet all of the criteria stipulated in the accounting guidance for the transfer of financial assets.
-If the transfer fails to meet these criteria, that transfer of financial assets is treated as a failed sale.
-In such case, the Company continues to recognize the assets in Financial instruments owned, and the Company recognizes the associated liabilities in Other secured financings in the consolidated statement of financial condition.
+A transfer that fails to meet these criteria is treated as a failed sale.
+In such cases, the Company continues to recognize the assets in Financial instruments owned, and the Company recognizes the associated liabilities in Other secured financings in the consolidated statement of financial condition.

-The assets transferred to many unconsolidated VIEs in transactions accounted for as failed sales cannot be removed unilaterally by the Company and are not generally available to the Company.
-The related liabilities issued by many unconsolidated VIEs are non-recourse to the Company.
-In certain other failed sale transactions, the Company has the unilateral right to remove assets or provide additional recourse through derivatives such as total return swaps, guarantees or other forms of involvement.
+The assets transferred to unconsolidated VIEs in transactions accounted for as failed sales cannot be removed unilaterally by the Company and are not generally available to the Company.
+The related liabilities are non-recourse to the Company.
+In certain other failed sale transactions, the Company has the right to remove assets or provide additional recourse through derivatives such as total return swaps, guarantees or other forms of involvement.

-The following table presents information about the carrying value (equal to fair value) of assets and liabilities resulting from transfers of financial assets treated by the Company as secured financings at June 30, 2013.
+The following table presents information about the carrying value (equal to fair value) of assets and liabilities resulting from transfers of financial assets and liabilities treated by the Company as secured financings at June 30, 2015.

-Assets Liabilities Credit-Linked Notes \$ 48 \$ 41
+Assets Liabilities Credit-linked notes \$ 27 \$ 27